tailwindlabs/tailwindcss-intellisense/packages/vscode-tailwindcss/README.md

 **Default: `null`**

+This setting allows you to manually specify the CSS entrypoints (for v4 projects) or the Tailwind configuration file (for v3 projects).
+By default, the extension attempts to detect your project setup automatically:

-By default the extension scans your project for CSS files and determines your "root" CSS file when looking for a Tailwind CSS v4 project.
-Likewise, for v3 projects, the extension will automatically use the first `tailwind.config.{js,cjs,mjs,ts,cts,mts}` file that it can find.
+- **For Tailwind CSS v4**: The extension scans your project for CSS files and determines the "root" CSS file.
+- **For Tailwind CSS v3 (and earlier)**: The extension automatically uses the first `tailwind.config.{js,cjs,mjs,ts,cts,mts}` file it finds.

-If IntelliSense is unable to detect your project you can use this setting to manually specify the CSS files (for v4) or config file(s) (for v3) yourself instead.
+If IntelliSense is unable to detect your project, you can use this setting to define your config files manually.

-#### v4.x
+#### Tailwind CSS v4.x (CSS entrypoints)

+For v4 projects, specify the CSS file(s) that serve as your Tailwind entrypoints.

-If your project contains a single CSS entrypoint you can specify a string value:
+If your project contains a single CSS entrypoint, set this option to a string:

 ```json
 "tailwindCSS.experimental.configFile": "src/styles/app.css"
 ```

-For projects with multiple CSS entrypoints use an object where each key is a file path and each value is a glob pattern (or array of glob patterns) representing the set of files that the file applies to:
+For projects with multiple CSS entrypoints, use an object where each key is a file path and each value is a glob pattern (or array of patterns) representing the files it applies to:

 ```json
 "tailwindCSS.experimental.configFile": {